vokegpu/ekg-docs/model/header.md

 EKG previous used an ID system for hash mapping, but there is no reason for use that, as known the new stack-based system, we can separate each element by chunks of stacks, and then apply an AABB for stack query(s).

-For collecting, `ekg::properties` contains a field named `children`, which is used on most of widgets.
+For collecting, `ekg::properties_t` contains a field named `children`, which is used on most of widgets.

 ```c++
 // namespace ekg (ekg/io/algorithm.hpp)